erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 The process of converting a linear system into an equivalent simpler linear system can be considered as an algorithm.
-To construct this algorithm, we need to identify the operations which maintain equivalency between two linear systems i.e. prove that all elementary equation operations (EEOs) maintain equivalency between linear systems A and B.
+To construct this algorithm, we need to identify the elementary equation operations which maintain equivalency between two linear systems i.e. prove that all types of EEOs maintain equivalency between linear systems A and B.

 <img src="../figures/linear_systems-equivalence.svg" width="80%" style="display: block; margin: auto;" />